Study Abroad - American Diplomacy

 France • Morocco • Belgium

 December 28, 2017 - January 14, 2018

 This program is for students interested in learning about modern American diplomacy and the people who make it happen.
 Students go behind the scenes at U.S. embassies in Europe and North Africa to meet U.S. diplomats at the forefront of American engagement.
 Cultural visits, embassy briefings, and academic lectures by IAU scholars and resident experts place U.S. policies in their historic and geographic context, provide real-world examples of how American diplomats work, and explore the economic, security and environmental issues they face.

 Students can choose one of the following courses:

-Peace Studies: American Diplomacy in Action – U.S. Engagement in the 21st Century
+Cultural Studies 345: American Diplomacy in Action – U.S. Engagement in the 21st Century

-See the full itinerary here.
-The schedule is tentative and subject to change.
+View the 2018 itinerary here.
+Please note, the schedule is tentative and subject to change.

 About the Professor

-All program fees include tuition for 3 credits, lodging, insurance, entrance fees to all museums and guest lecture venues, Intra-European transportation to and from each city, breakfast daily and some dinners.
+Program fees include tuition for 3 credits, lodging, insurance, entrance fees to all museums and guest lecture venues, Intra-European transportation to and from each city, breakfast daily and some dinners.

-Students participating in the Embassies Tour who also attend IAU College for the Spring semester in Aix-en-Provence consecutively are eligible to receive a $2,985 grant credited to their spring semester invoice.
-In order to be eligible to receive the grant, students must participate in the Early Start Program the week of January 14-21, 2017.
-Students who attend both the J-Term and Spring semester can attend the Early Start Program for a reduced fee.
-The Early Start Program allows students to move in with their French hosts a week before the semester begins, receive French language instruction and participate in local cultural activities!
+Students who enroll in a January Term Seminar and the spring semester in Aix-en-Provence consecutively are eligible to receive a $2,985 grant credited to their spring semester invoice.
+In order to be eligible to receive the grant, students must participate in the Early Start Program during the week between the end of the January Term Seminar and the start of the spring semester.
+The Early Start Program allows students to move in with their French hosts a week before the semester begins, receive French language instruction, and participate in local cultural activities!
 Visit IAU's Scholarship website for additional details.